Mediterranean cruises - Montjuic Hill in Barcelona

 The Hop-On Hop-Off sightseeing bus is a convenient option for cruise passengers who want to see Barcelona’s highlights in a single day without using public transport.

-The stop is located close to the cruise terminals, and the bus operates three different routes that include major landmarks such as the Sagrada Família, Park Güell, Casa Milà (La Pedrera), Camp Nou, La Rambla, Montjuïc, and many more.
+The stop is located close to the World Trade Center terminals, and the bus operates three different routes that include major landmarks such as the Sagrada Família, Park Güell, Casa Milà (La Pedrera), Camp Nou, La Rambla, Montjuïc, and many more.

-Tickets can be purchased online through Viator or GetYourGuide.
-It’s a flexible and time-efficient way to explore the city, especially if your time is limited.
+👉 Tickets can be purchased online through Viator or GetYourGuide.

 🚍 Shore Excursions as a Convenient Option